supernova106/cli/README.md

 - Create User

 ```
-CREATE USER 'newuser'@'localhost' IDENTIFIED BY 'password';
+CREATE USER 'grafana'@'%' IDENTIFIED BY 'password';
-GRANT ALL PRIVILEGES ON * . * TO 'newuser'@'localhost';
+GRANT ALL PRIVILEGES ON grafana . * TO 'grafana'@'%';
 FLUSH PRIVILEGES;
 ```